yakirp/easy-cloudinary-eager-transformation/README.md

 ## Introduction

-This module allows you to work with async options on [Cloudinary](https://cloudinary.com/) without the need for a backend component Listening to Cloudisnry webhooks.
+This module allows you to work with async options on [Cloudinary](https://cloudinary.com/) without the need for a backend component listening to Cloudinary webhooks.

-This module utilizes [PubNub](https://www.pubnub.com/) to link all the webhook from Cloudinary to a specific random channel in your code.
+This module utilizes [PubNub](https://www.pubnub.com/) to link all webhooks from Cloudinary to a specific random channel in your code.

 ## Pre-requirements